HomeHomeseparatorInsightsseparatorHow to Build Your Own MCP Server

 How Intuz Can Help You Build Your MCP Server

-If you’re serious about using MCP in production, you need more than a working prototype.
+If you’re serious about building your own MCP server, you need more than a working prototype.
 You need a server that fits your systems, your security model, and the way your teams work.
 That’s where a specialist partner helps.

 At Intuz, we focus on AI-first engineering.
 Our teams design and build multi-agent architectures, MCP-compatible backends, and integrations that connect LLMs with real business systems.